 I appreciated Rich G’s comment.

-Letting go of judgment
+1st: Help letting go of judgment

 What usually happens is that judgment keeps us holding on.
 Once we allow ourselves to feel what we feel, instead of thinking we have to be other than who we are, there is nothing left to “do” to let go.
 It happens on its own, when we stop judging, blaming or worrying.
 It is so rare that we allow ourselves anything.
 Or when we do allow ourselves we beat ourselves up after.
 What if it was OK to be angry?
 Feel sad?
 Grieve a loss?
 Miss someone?
 Feel ridiculous?
 What if we allowed ourselves to feel this way?

 These just means that love is important.
 To help letting go, you have to acknowledge yourself.

 We get so afraid to allow ourselves to feel since we think it will get worse or that we’ll get stuck in it.
 However, this “not allowing” actually has the effects that we least desire.
 It keeps us stuck, holding on to the bad parts, the suffering.
 Allow it and we pass through it quicker.
 Sadness is so much worse with worry and judgment.
 It balloons into something much greater.
 (See Globs of Self Judgment and Worry Globs, Too) Once we allow it without judgment, Rich G is right, there is nothing to do.